 “The income taxation of ministers of the gospel under the general rules that apply to other individuals would not interfere with the religious mission of churches or other organizations or the ministers themselves,” the legal complaint maintains.
 The statutes are not an accommodation of religion, therefore, but a subsidy.

-Defendants are Timothy Geithner, U.S. Treasury secretary; Douglas Shulman, Internal Revenue Service commissioner; who are all providing tax benefits only to “ministers of the gospel,” rather than to a broad class of taxpayers.
+Defendants are Jacob Lew, U.S. Treasury Secretary and John Koskinen, Internal Revenue Service Commissioner; who are all providing tax benefits only to “ministers of the gospel,” rather than to a broad class of taxpayers.
+(When originally filed in 2011 defendants were Timothy Geithner and Douglas Shulman).
 FFRF withdrew its previous case, filed in October 2009 in federal court in Sacramento with 21 federal taxpaying FFRF-dues paying plaintiffs, following the Supreme Court's 2011 decision on taxpayer standing in the Winn Arizona tax credit case.
 FFRF has refiled with plaintiffs who have been directly injured by the preferential law.

 U.S. District Judge Barbara Crabb, Western District of Wisconsin, issued a strong 20-page opinion and order on Aug.
 29, 2012, permitting FFRF Co-Presidents Dan Barker and Annie Laurie Gaylor and President Emerita Anne Gaylor to pursue their challenge of the 1954 law.
 The plaintiffs receive part of their salaries designated for a housing allowance.
 Yet they do not qualify for the parish exemption as they are not "ministers of the gospel.”
 The government contested their standing to sue, but Crabb wrote that “there is no plausible argument that plaintiffs could make that they qualify as ‘ministers of the gospel,’ so it would be pointless to require plaintiffs to jump through the hoop of filing a claim to prove that they are not entitled to the exemption.”